lambdabot/lambdabot/README.md

 Your best bet is currently to read the code and see what it does, and decide for yourself whether that's what you want.

+WARNING: uses Safe Haskell for @eval, etc., does not turn on -fpackage-trust, so make sure that you don't have any packages installed that are incorrectly marked "Trustworthy".

 OFFLINE MODE
 ------------